yingj4/yingj4.github.io/_pages/cv.md

 Talks
 ======
+* _Mozart: Taming Taxes and Composing Accelerators with Shared-Memory_
+  * Main program in the 2024 International Conference on Parallel Architectures and Compilation Techniques (__PACT__), October 2024.
 * _Composable Hardware Acceleration for Immersive Computing_
   * Agile Software-Hardware Co-Design of AI-Centric Heterogeneous SoCs (EPOCHS) tutorial, held in conjunction with the 51st International Symposium on Computer Architecture (__ISCA__), June 2024.
 * _Towards Flexible and Low-overhead Memory Hierarchies for Heterogeneous Systems_